 Resource Data based on well-defined criteria, as well as providing summaries of the Resource Data through aggregation.
-These processes are also responsible for formatting the Resource Data

 These processes are also responsible for formatting the Resource Data before distributing it to other processes within the enterprise

-12.5.5.
+13.5.5.
 Apply Pricing, Discounting & Rebate

+Process Apply Pricing, Discounting & Rebate

+Name

-Process Name Apply Pricing, Discounting & Rebate Process Identifier 1.B.1.8.2 Brief Description Ensure that the customer receives an invoice that is reflective of all the billable events delivered by the Service Provider as per the business relationship between the customer and the Service Provider Extended Description The purpose of this process is to ensure that the customer receives an invoice that is reflective of all the billable events delivered by the Service Provider as per the business relationship between the customer and the Service Provider.
+Process Identifier 1.B.1.8.2

+Brief Description Ensure that the customer receives an invoice that is reflective of all the billable events delivered by the Service Provider as per the business relationship between the customer and the Service Provider

+Extended Description The purpose of this process is to ensure that the customer receives an invoice that is reflective of all the billable events delivered by the Service Provider as per the business relationship between the customer and the Service Provider.
 In addition, it ensures that the appropriate taxes, rebates (i.e. missed customer commitments) and credits are applied to the customer's invoice(s).
 This process contains the account and customer specific pricing, charges, discounting, credits and taxation for services delivered to the customer by the Service Provider.
 It accepts events that have been collected, translated, correlated, assembled, guided and service rated.
 It takes these events and determines the account or customer specific pricing, charges, discounts, and taxation that should be delivered to the invoice(s) for the customer.
-This process can occur in real-time as events are service Provider's discretion.
+This process can occur in real-time as events are service rated, or can be on a scheduled on a periodic basis at the Service Provider's discretion.

-12.6.
+13.6.
 DSL Fulfillment process flows

-12.6.1.
+13.6.1.
 DSL Fulfillment Assumptions